jasonshaoshun/tcga_segmentation/README.md

 This repository is a software system containing an end-to-end Whole Slide Imaging pre-processing pipeline from The Cancer Genome Atlas download documents, as well as several MIL models on the kidney classification problem.
 The pre-processing is inherited from the tcga_segmentation repository, citation is attached at the end.
 If you need more support on the MIL-model playing, please email zcabhao@ucl.ac.uk for help.

 ## Major features
 This software is entirely written in Python3 and contains two major parts:
 * Inherited from the original tcga_segmentation a tool to automatically download data from [TCGA GDC Data Portal](https://portal.gdc.cancer.gov/), which also handles tiles extraction, background removal, and tumor label extraction.
-* The MIL model in the folder on MIL, can deployed onto the colab notebook to enable the gpu.
+* The MIL models in the folder on MIL, can deployed onto the colab notebook to enable the gpu.
 ## Installation

 Use python3 and install mandatory libraries: